inlets/inlets.dev/blog/_posts/2021-02-11-secure-letsencrypt-tunnel.md

 Here's what each flag does:

 * `--letsencrypt-domain` - gets a TLS cert for each domain given, you can provide this flag multiple times
-* `--letsencrypt-email` - required for renewal notifications and for accepting the Let's Encrypt Terms of Service
 * `--letsencrypt-issuer` - use the value `prod` or `staging` to switch between the two options

 The `--token` is used by the inlets client to authenticate to the server.